Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Data Examples

 We divide the data into two parts: training data with $n=150,000$, and testing data with $n_t=23,405$.
 We evaluate the covariance function using the R package \textit{GpGp}.
 The SPs of $k=189$, $500$, $1361$, and $1755$ are generated for facilitating better comparison with the other methods.
 We fitted the low-rank approximation based on the estimated covariance and SPs induced by the training data and performed predictions on the testing data.
 For the total column ozone data, only FRK and LatticeKrig are considered for comparison as autoFRK is not applicable because of the large sample size.
 For implementing FRK, we set two and three levels of resolutions and Mat\'{e}rn kernel functions with $\nu=1.5$.
-For LatticeKrig, we explore the parameters from the settings described in the previous subsection, and we set $\nu=0.5$, AW$=4.1$, two levels of resolutions, and $15$ grid points at the coarsest resolution.
+For LatticeKrig, we explore the parameter settings described in the previous subsection, and we set $\nu=0.5$, AW$=4.1$, two levels of resolutions, and $15$ grid points at the coarsest resolution.
 Neither FRK nor LatticeKrig allow smoothly setting the number of bases.

 The average results over $100$ runs are summarized in Table~\ref{tab:ozone}.
 Similar to the first example, the MSPE of FRK slightly decreases but its computational cost dramatically increases with an increase in \#Bases.
-LatticeKrig takes the least time.
+LatticeKrig, while being the fastest, does not have efficient bases.
+For instance, with the same \#Bases, the MSPE of LatticeKrig(2) is more than twice that of SP(1361).
+With comparable MSPEs, the \#Bases of LatticeKrig(3) is more than twice that of SP(1755).
 The basis functions induced by the SPs are more efficient.
-SP$(189)$ is comparable to FRK$(2)$ and consumes much less time.
-SP$(1361)$ has a lower MSPE than LatticeKrig$(3)$, which uses $3840$ bases.
-In our method, the main time-consuming process is the generation of the SPs.
-To address this issue, one can generate SPs from a random subset of the training data without affecting the space-filling property.
+The MSPE of SP methods decreases significantly as \#Bases grows, with only a slight increase in computational time.
+In our method, the main time-consuming parts are the estimation of covariance parameters and the generation of the SPs.
+For the first issue, one can choose more efficient algorithms.
+To address the second issue, one can generate SPs from a random subset of the training data without affecting the space-filling property.